 The world beyond the plug hole is so often one that most people never even think about.

-  The world beyond the plug hole is so often one that most people never even think about.
 It is almost as though people consider it some kind of magical portal where once something passes through it no longer exists.
 Well, sadly, everything that goes down the plug most definitely still exists and when it comes to oils and fat from cooking it can become a very serious problem.

-  Whether you run a commercial kitchen in a restaurant or something like a care home or you are just a budding chef at home the problems and issues are the same and they are not good!
+Whether you run a commercial kitchen in a restaurant or something like a care home or you are just a budding chef at home the problems and issues are the same, and they are not good!

 We all know what fat looks like during the cooking process.
 Thoughts of roasting spuds or a glorious pork belly crisping up in bubbling oil all come to mind.
-It might be a little more simple than this and just the oil used to fry some bacon; whatever the use the physical properties are largely the same.
+It might be a little simpler than this and just the oil used to fry some bacon; whatever the use the physical properties are largely the same.
 When they are hot, oils and fats are liquid when they are cold…they are most certainly not.

 Once FOGs (Fats Oils ad Greases) cool they go solid.
-It is something most people are aware of if they have ever cleaned a roasting tray after a slap up Sunday dinner.
+It is something most people are aware of if they have ever cleaned a roasting tray after a slap-up Sunday dinner.
 The white “dripping” fat is hard and very tricky to shift.
 This is exactly what happens when fats go down the sink.
-They may go down hot but they soon cool and turn into a real problem.
+They may go down hot, but they soon cool and turn into a real problem.
 In the winter this is even more of an issue because once the FOGs leave the house they will cool rapidly and often in the same place which can lead to a blocked drain.

 As with everything commercial, things are bigger, faster and generally more expensive.
 The same goes for cooking oils and fats.
 The volumes are considerably bigger, even in a small kitchen, and the resulting blockages can be huge!